chadly/react-bs-notifier/docs/api.md

 #### `timeout`

 An optional timeout (in milliseconds) before alerts are automatically dismissed.
 If not specified, an alert will not be dismissed until the user dismisses it.
+If a timeout is specified but no `onDismiss` function, it is equivalent to specifying no timeout.
 There is no timeout by default.

 ---

 #### `onDismiss`

 When a user clicks the &times; icon to dismiss the alert, this function will be called.
 The function is optional.
 If no `onDismiss` function is specified, the component will not render a close button for the alert and it will be undismissable by the user.
+The dismiss function will receive the `alert` that was dismissed as its sole argument.

 ---